 The only downside to being so light comes in the way of durability.
 If you’re planning on routinely running 20 mile plus days you may find the durability in these shoes to be an issue with the soft EVA sole.
 I’ve started to notice little rocks trying to poke through to the inside of the sole after about 50 miles of total use.

 What Can Be Improved?

 These shoes use a mesh and suede tongue that can be a pain in the but to put on.
-If the tongue moves over a fraction of a inch you won’t have a comfortable fit, instead you can guarantee a pinch point.
-However if you take your time to put these shoes on properly and then an extra few seconds to dial in the laces the Flight RKT will stay in place for your entire run.
+If the tongue moves over a fraction of an inch you won’t have a comfortable fit, instead, you can guarantee a pinch point.
+However, if you take your time to put these shoes on properly and then an extra few seconds to dial in the laces the Flight RKT will stay in place for your entire run.